 Begin with your bum down and in line with your body, to activate your core.

-Slowly come down, keeping your body in line and spine straight, with forward movement.
+Slowly come down, keeping your body in line, parallel to the ground and your spine straight.
+This means forward movement.
 Finish before your arms go past 90 degrees.

 Here, superimposed, is the difference between when I start my Chaturanga and where I end it.
 Note that my heels and head end up father forward!